manasvinaik/the-stitch-keeper/README.md

-# 🧵 The Stitch Keeper
+# 🎀 The Stitch Keeper

 **The Stitch Keeper** is a cute and simple web app to help you keep track of your stitches and rows while knitting, crocheting, or doing any form of stitching.
 Inspired by [Stitches and Rows](https://github.com/Tales-Carvalho/stitches-and-rows) by Tales Carvalho, this version adds persistent data storage, music, and an aesthetic pink theme.

+> **This is a personal, open-source project.
+It is not meant for resale or any kind of commercial/paid use.
+Please use respectfully.**

 ---